 - Better extruder.
 The Clockwork2 direct extruder is equipped with dual drive gears.

 - Badass look.
 Though I personally prefer the clean design of the original Voron Afterburner, most people think the futuristic Stealthburner is looking better.
-It is equipped with 3 internal RGB or RGBW LEDs (1 in the center, 2 at the nozzle) and it certainly gives kind of uniqueness to the machine.
+It is equipped with 3 internal RGB or RGBW LEDs (1 in the center, 2 at the nozzle) and it certainly gives a kind of uniqueness to the machine.

 How to upgrade the SW-X2 with the Stealthburner?